Hosam-94/Energy_consumption_prediction/README.md

 ## 🗂 Dataset

-The dataset contains historical energy consumption measurements recorded over time in an office building.
+The dataset contains historical energy consumption measurements extracted from monthly energy bills in an office building.

 ### Key Characteristics